Edith Bruck: Personal life

 When she was 16, she married Milan Grün and moved to Israel; the couple divorced the following year.
 She then married Dany Roth, but that marriage also ended in divorce.
-She next married an acquaintance named Bruck to postpone her compulsory military service; she had divorced him by the time that she was 20 but kept his surname.
+She next married an acquaintance named Bruck to postpone her compulsory military service; she had divorced him by the time she was 20 but kept his surname.
 In 1954, Bruck moved to Rome and later married Italian writer and director Nelo Risi.